-The new operator is relatively expensive to use.
-Garbage collection is also expensive.
+TheC++ free-store management operators new and delete are relatively expensive to use.
 Section 12.3 discusses how general-purpose memory managers are implemented.
 The expense comes from the fact that free-store routines must be capable of handling requests to and from free store with no particular pattern, as well as memory requests of vastly different sizes.
-This, combined with unpredictable freeing of space by the garbage collector, makes them inefficient compared to what might be implemented for more controlled patterns of memory access.
+Thismakes them inefficient compared to what might be implemented for more controlled patterns of memory access.

 List nodes are created and deleted in a linked list implementation in a way that allows the Link class programmer to provide simple but efficient memory management routines.
-Instead of making repeated calls to new, the Link class can handle its own freelist.
+Instead of making repeated calls to new and delete, the Link class can handle its own freelist.
 A freelist holds those list nodes that are not currently being used.
 When a node is deleted from a linked list, it is placed at the head of the freelist.
 When a new element is to be added to a linked list, the freelist is checked to see if a list node is available.
 If so, the node is taken from the freelist.
 If the freelist is empty, the standard new operator must then be called.